When Should I Replace My AC Unit?

 The 50% Rule for Repair vs. Replace Decisions

 Professional HVAC technicians use a simple calculation: if the repair cost exceeds 50% of what a new system would cost, and your unit is over 10 years old, replacement is usually the wiser investment.
-For example, if a compressor replacement costs $2,000 on a 12-year-old unit, and a new energy-efficient system costs $4,500, you're better off investing in new equipment that comes with warranties and significantly lower operating costs.
+For example, if a major repair like a compressor replacement approaches half the cost of a new energy-efficient system on a unit that age, you’re better off investing in new equipment that comes with warranties and significantly lower operating costs.
+Triple Play gives you flat-rate pricing up front and honest repair-vs-replace guidance—call (405) 500-5333 for an exact quote.

 Oklahoma-Specific Considerations for AC Replacement Timing